 In a world of hubris and ego stroking, the humble brag is king.
-What could be the most important element in your reputation management arsenal is showing humility in both positive and negative situations.
-It’s something that conveys a strong customer centric approach.
+What could be the most important element in corporate reputation management is showing humility in both positive and negative situations.
+It's something that conveys a strong customer centric approach.

 One of the best ways to keep ahead of potential issues, is to address them with targeted and well thought out keyword choice.

 What better way to keep ahead of your reputation than by shaping it while also implementing your marketing strategy?
 Not only does it help with business growth, it creates positive reputation across a wide range of channels.

 Rule number one of (at least I figure it should be rule number one) PR is to take control of negative sentiment.